-The trimming of the tree is one of the most fun parts of the Christmas period but sometimes artefacts of Christmas past hang around for far too long, Sophie White extolls the virtue of a fresh festive start
+The trimming of the tree is one of the most fun parts of the Christmas period but sometimes artefacts of Christmas past hang around for far too long, Sophie White extolls the virtue of a ruthless decoration overhaul

 The Christmas trees of my childhood were a source of conflict between myself and my mother – but then what hasn't been?
 She had some very stringent ideas about what was an appropriate style of dress for a Christmas tree.
 It was a childhood straddlng the late eighties and early nineties so the first Christmas trees I remember were clad in a single shade, an unwavering devotion to white with not so much as a speck of colour allowed near it.

 It was a very, very intensely 80s vibe, one you could perhaps imagine now presiding ironically over a hipster Christmas in Shoreditch.
 However, it being Ireland in 1989 there wasn't much by way of irony kicking around and my mother loved the white tree with all of her sincere little heart.
 One could even argue that she loved the white tree more than her only child, as my pleadings every year to introduce a bit of colour were roundly ignored.